tomcam/postgres/docs/README.md

 ### Doing a simple query--get a list of records (SELECT)

+Probably the most common thing you'll do with a table is to obtain information about it with the `SELECT` statement.
+It's a [huge topic](https://www.postgresql.org/docs/current/sql-select.html)

 * Let's list all the records in the `product` table:

 ````sql